Uwy/Waifuized-Time-Lapsed-Digital-clock/README.md

   Where `{my picture name with extension }` is the picture you just put in the `img` folder

   *Note : Get a list of what's supported as an image at [the MDN doc for this CSS attribute](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image)*
+4. Select another wallpaper in wallpaper engine and select this one back and voilà !

 ## How to change clock position